uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ```

 * * *
-## 6) Provide a manifest file for bulk upload
+## 6) Provide a Manifest File for Bulk Upload
 * * *
-Users who need to semi-automate upload of a collection of files can modify the following shell script to fit their needs.

-The following shell script can be run from the command-line like:
+Users, who need to semi-automate the upload of files, can modify the following shell script to fit their needs.
+This shell script can be run from the command-line:

 `sh gen3_manifest.sh <profile_name> <manifest_filename>`

-Where <profile_name> is the name of the profile configured in [step 2](link to step 2) above, and <manifest_filename> is the filename/path of the manifest file.
+Where <profile_name\> is the name of the profile configured in step 2 above, and <manifest_filename\> is the filename/path of the manifest file.

 The manifest file should not contain headers and each row should be only a GUID and filename separated by a tab.